Where and when can I watch Nicola Sturgeon's Covid update as tougher restrictions are discussed? - Evening Express

-Nicola Sturgeon will be updating the country today on the latest Covid figures and, potentially, new restrictions.
+Nicola Sturgeon will update the country today on the latest Covid figures and, potentially, new restrictions.

 Her cabinet is due to meet today to discuss if tighter restrictions are required to help curb the spread of the virus.